Medicinal Plant Lexicon

 Side effects

-When using cayenne pepper for treatment there are different signs of the effect: burning, heat generation and an inflammatory redness of the skin, which disappears after the treatment.
+When using cayenne pepper for treatment, there are different signs of the effect: burning, heat generation, and inflammatory redness of the skin, which disappears after the treatment.
 These side effects usually diminish with frequent use.

 Interactions